-Impact on the statement of financial position: GROUP COMPANY

-2019 KShs'000 2019 KShs'000

-ASSETS KSIIS 000 K3IIS 000

-Right-of-use asset 244,288 134,358

-Prepaid rent 7,183 -

-251,471 134,358

-LIABILITIES 231,4/1 134,336

-Lease liability - current portion 108,210 40,858

-Lease liability - long-term portion 136,078 93,500

-244,288 134,358

-,

-TOTAL ADJUSTMENT ON EQUITY:

-Retained earnings - -
+GROUP COMPANY Impact on the statement of financial position: 2019 2019 KShs'000 KShs'000 ASSETS Right-of-use asset 244,288 134,358 Prepaid rent 7,183 251,471 134,358 LIABILITIES Lease liability - current portion 108.210 40.858 Lease liability - long-term portion 136,078 93,500 244,288 134,358 TOTAL ADJUSTMENT ON EQUITY: Retained earnings

-The Group recognized lease liabilities to make lease payments and right-of-use assets representing the right to use of the underlying assets.
+The Group recognized lease liabilities to make lease payments and right-of-use assets representing the right to use the underlying assets.
 Refer to Note 2 (g) Leases for the accounting policy beginning 1 January 2019.
 The standard provides specific transition requirements and practical expedients, which have been applied by the Group.
 The Group currently accounts for its land previously classified as freehold in a similar manner to accounting for the purchase of the land by applying international accounting standards (IAS 16) Property, Plant and Equipment, rather than by applying IFRS 16.